huangjimmy/pg_cjk_parser/Readme.md

 # Postgres CJK Parser - pg_cjk_parser

-Postgres CJK Parser pg_cjk_parser is a fts (full text search) parser derived from the default parser in PostgreSQL 11.
+Postgres CJK Parser pg_cjk_parser is a fts (full text search) parser derived from the default parser in PostgreSQL.
 When a postgres database uses utf-8 encoding, this parser supports all the features of the default parser while splitting CJK (Chinese, Japanese, Korean) characters into 2-gram tokens.
 If the database's encoding is not utf-8, the parser behaves just like the default parser.

+Now pg_cjk_parser supports PostgreSQL 12 to 16.

 ## Introduction